 information regarding non-available items: The Storekeeper

-non-available medicines.
-This is done so that medical officers can
+medicines.
+This is done so that medical officers can prescribe only the

 following notices are prominently displayed in each wellness centre:

 Bringing of CGHS Card is essential during every visit.